 \subsubsection{FNN Architecture}

 A Feedforward neural network (FNN) is a commonly used neural network architecture where each neuron is connected to all neurons in the previous layer.
 It captures the nonlinear relationships of input signals through a multilayer perceptron (MLP) and learns the mapping between input and target signals for signal recovery.
-Compared to recurrent neural network (RNN), FNNs lack a memory mechanism and struggle with long-term dependencies, but due to its lower computational complexity, it is efficient for short-term dependencies.
+Compared to recurrent neural networks (RNNs), FNNs lack a memory mechanism and struggle with long-term dependencies, but due to their lower computational complexity, they are efficient for short-term dependencies.